 “It’s funny.
 I bought one and then never used it.
 It was just a waste of money,” Bush told GQ.

-Additionally, Bush wasn’t too sure if the method helped him like it did Brady and others.
+Additionally, Bush wasn’t too sure if the method helped him like Brady and others say it did.

 “But I honestly don’t know if it helped me at all or not.
 I slept in that thing.
 I would take naps in it at my chiropractor’s house, I don’t know, man.
 It’s just based on if you believe in it or not,” he added.

 It’s a bit surprising to hear that Bush didn’t experience the same pain relief that Brady, Wilson, and Henry have been able to achieve through HBOT.
-But at the same time, sometimes the placebo effect is very real for recovery methods.
+But at the same time, sometimes the placebo effect is very real.

-But there is real science to the method.
+But there is something behind its popularity.
 It’s not like Brady, Wilson, and Henry have continued to use it because it’s all a placebo.
 After all, Brady played until he was 44 while using it.

 Despite the science, Bush said that he used to wake up in a lot of pain even after using the chamber.